Zarif601/School_District_Analysis/README.md

 ![New_district_summary](https://github.com/Zarif601/School_District_Analysis/blob/main/Resources/New_district_summary.png)

-Here we can see that only the average math score was different by just 0.1 unit of difference.
+Here we can see that except for the 'Average Reading Score,' every other performance value was affected.

 2. Looking at the school summary data from before the removal of 9th grade data from Thomas High School and after, we can see some minor differences across all performance scores.
 Here is the school summary from before: